M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 Overall Rating: 4.1/5

 M1 Finance does a specific thing exceptionally well: automating a self-directed, long-term investment strategy with zero management fees.
-The Pie system is genuinely one of the most intuitive portfolio management interfaces in the industry — and I say that having poked around more investing platforms than I care to admit.
-The zero-fee structure on retirement accounts is a meaningful competitive advantage that compounds, literally, over decades.
+The Pie system is genuinely one of the most intuitive portfolio management interfaces in the industry.
+The zero-fee structure on retirement accounts is a meaningful competitive edge that compounds over decades.

-The gaps are real, though.
-No tax-loss harvesting is a legitimate weakness that I don't think gets flagged enough.
-The $100 ACAT fee signals a certain confidence that they won't make it easy for you to leave.
-Research tools are minimal at best.
+The gaps are real though.
+No tax-loss harvesting is a legitimate weakness that doesn't get flagged enough.
+The $100 ACAT fee signals they won't make it easy for you to leave.
+Research tools are minimal.

 My honest take?
-M1 Finance is my top pick for the self-directed, buy-and-hold investor who earns under $150,000/year and doesn't want to pay management fees.
-For high earners with large taxable accounts who'd genuinely benefit from tax-loss harvesting, Betterment deserves a serious look instead.
+M1 Finance is my top pick for the self-directed, buy-and-hold investor earning under $150,000/year who doesn't want to pay management fees.
+For higher earners with large taxable accounts who'd genuinely benefit from tax-loss harvesting, Betterment deserves serious consideration instead.

 Start with the free tier at Try M1 Finance.
-It costs you nothing to test it, and the Pie system alone is worth a few minutes of your time.
+It costs nothing to test, and the Pie system alone is worth a few minutes of your time.

 You Might Also Like